-It is grounds for denial of license or a disciplinary action for any kickback or to engage in any split-fee arrangement with a physician, or other business entity, for patients referred to providers of healthcare goods and services.
+It is grounds for denial of license or a disciplinary action for any kickback or to engage in any split-fee arrangement with a physician, or other business entity, for patients referred to providers of health care goods and services.

 A person may not knowingly receive any kickback in return for referring an individual to a person for the furnishing of any item or service for which payment under the Medicaid program.

-Anti-kickback statues regularly affect the daily practices of Florida’s healthcare professionals.
+Anti-kickback statutes regularly affect the daily practices of Florida’s healthcare professionals.
 The business of healthcare generates frequent referrals back-and-forth between providers and hospitals, and sometimes these relationships provide unlawful financial incentives.
 All healthcare practitioners should understand if their inbound and outbound referral patterns are making them susceptible to liability under the Florida anti-kickback statute, because the penalties for non-compliance are severe.
 For example, violations of the Patient Brokering law are third-degree felonies, punishable by up to five years (ten years for habitual offenders) imprisonment, and a $5,000 fine.

 Kickbacks take many different forms, some obvious, like providers who accept cash in exchange for referrals.
 Others are more subtle, such as a hospital giving providers reduced office rent in exchange for the informal agreement to refer patients to the hospital.
 It is surprisingly easy to unintentionally run afoul of Florida’s anti-kickback laws.

 However, even unintentional violations are prosecuted because the statutes do not require willful or knowing conduct.
-You are invited to contact the Chapman Law Group if you have questions concerning how to comply with, and how to handle the consequences of, violating these anti-kickback laws.
+You are invited to contact Chapman Law Group if you have questions concerning how to comply with, and how to handle the consequences of, violating these anti-kickback laws.

 Healthcare practitioners must have a working understanding of the anti-kickback laws, including the types of activities that receive exemptions or “safe harbors.”
 Safe harbor refers to activities viewed as acceptable practices and depends on the circumstances of the case.
 A knowledgeable health care attorney can discuss your practices with you and help you determine if and how you can meet safe harbor provisions.
 Chapman Law Group can speak with you about safe harbors and any other concerns you have about the Florida anti-kickback laws.

-Given the severe penalties under Florida’s anti-kickback laws, healthcare professionals and providers should contact a Florida healthcare lawyer, like Chapman Law Group, to ensure that their referral relationships are legitimate and do not lead to exposure under the law.
+Given the severe penalties under Florida’s anti-kickback laws, healthcare professionals and providers should contact a Florida healthcare Lawyer, like Chapman Law Group, to ensure that their referral relationships are legitimate and do not lead to exposure under the law.